Mr James Ritchie

 Consultant Orthopaedic Surgeon

-Mr Ritchie graduated from Guy’s and St Thomas’ Hospital, London in 1995 and is a fully qualified orthopaedic and trauma surgeon.
-He undertook a fellowship in Foot and Ankle Surgery at the world-renowned Royal National Orthopaedic Hospital at Stanmore and specialises in all aspects of foot and ankle problems in children and adults, from foot pain and ingrowing toenails through sports injuries and fractures to total ankle replacement.
-He uses the most up to date surgical techniques to optimise outcomes and recovery time for his patients.
+I graduated from Guy’s and St Thomas’ Hospital, London in 1995 and is a fully qualified orthopaedic and trauma surgeon.
+I undertook a fellowship in Foot and Ankle Surgery at the world-renowned Royal National Orthopaedic Hospital at Stanmore and specialises in all aspects of foot and ankle problems in children and adults, from foot pain and ingrowing toenails through sports injuries and fractures to total ankle replacement.
+I use the most up to date surgical techniques to optimise outcomes and recovery time for my patients.

-He is committed to teaching and ran the Foot and Ankle section of the South-East Thames Higher Surgical Programme, based at Guy’s Hospital, from 2006-2017.
-Over the past year, he has taught on the Royal National Orthopaedic Hospital Stanmore, Oxford and Cambridge Foot and Ankle Surgery courses and the British Orthopaedic Foot and Ankle Society Advanced Foot and Ankle course.
-He also contributed a chapter to "Core Topics in Foot and Ankle Surgery" (Cambridge University Press, 2018), one of the most up to date text books for foot and ankle surgeons.
+I am committed to teaching and ran the Foot and Ankle section of the South-East Thames Higher Surgical Programme, based at Guy’s Hospital, from 2006-2017.
+Over the past year, I have taught on the Royal National Orthopaedic Hospital Stanmore, Oxford and Cambridge Foot and Ankle Surgery courses and the British Orthopaedic Foot and Ankle Society Advanced Foot and Ankle course.
+I also contributed a chapter to "Core Topics in Foot and Ankle Surgery" (Cambridge University Press, 2018), one of the most up to date text books for foot and ankle surgeons.

-He is a fellow of The Royal College of Surgeons, The British Orthopaedic Association and sits on the Scientific Committee of The British Orthopaedic Foot and Ankle Society, as well as the Orthopaedic Expert Working Group for NHS England.
+I am a fellow of The Royal College of Surgeons, The British Orthopaedic Association and sit on the Scientific Committee of The British Orthopaedic Foot and Ankle Society, as well as the Orthopaedic Expert Working Group for NHS England.

 Some of the principal treatments carried out by Mr James Ritchie at Spire include: